EdenJia/Notes/2022/2022November.md

     - Redirects configuration
         - live.yaml file doesn’t parse correctly -> checked the GitHub repo and it didn’t have the secrets
         - Contacted Adam Buchan-Wyber to ask for gitlab access
+## 25/11/2022
+- Follow up with Adam Buchan-Wyber on the ticket
+- Personal development - catching up on early careers’ handouts
+## 26/11/2022
+- Adam buchan-wyber responded at 10pm on Friday, attaching a screenshot of the secret being present in the secrets action section for GitHub, I checked and realised that THG-engagement has their own redirect-configurator repo set up on GitHub with secret.
+Redirects configurator ownership is transferred to us right?
+    - Lewis Callum or Ryan Jackson
+## 28/11/2022
+- Since we parked redirects configuration, all the services I had to update the component-index files is finished.
+I made two PRs and put the ticket into review.
+They just need a review, freeze is still on until tomorrow so no merging needed
+- Catch up with Andy - Wednesday BAU
+    - Wednesday: decommission, trickle script
+- Security audit on site importer ui -> Setup site import ui: bower install had a problem with installing file-saver.js as it’s not found as a remote repository, further googling showed that the file-saver.js repo is abandoned and bower is deprecated.
+Did the npm install of it instead and got gulp error.
+Did general npm install and still got an error that optional dependancy utf 8 validate couldn’t install because of a command in its setup script ’node-gyp rebuild’
+## 29/11/2022
+- Continue setting up site importer ui -> ask for help from Rich
+    - Call with Rich, he called in Lewis Callan, and then lewis called in Ryan Jackson
+    - Can’t get assets needed for site importer ui from gitlab so think changed bower.json to get from GitHub instead
+-  Contacted by Scott Johnson on site configurator
+    - %%DC%%.redirects.io.thehut.local
+    - %%SSH_PRIVATE_KEY%%
+    - Andy’s moving those secrets over
+## 30/11/2022
+- Pick up site builder decommission ticket
+- Site importer ui runs now, pushed the changed package manager files to my security audit branch
+    - Added it to snyk and found it was a lot more work than thought
+    - Call with Sean to go over what to do with it, called in Andy
+    - Give Andy the roles needed : site-importer-uploader, site-importer-widget-cloning, site-importer-display-text-uploader
+    - Decided upon updating README and making sure new developers have an easier process running site importer ui
+    - It was put into review and reviewed.
+It’s going to sit in the reviewed column until Andy gives me the go ahead
+- THG hourglass: projects to add
+    - Site importer api/ ui
+    - Site manager ui
+    - Redirects configurator/ engine
+    - Sorry server
+- Chased Ben Ellerton on the trickle script ticket
+    - we're doing BF follow up tasks until the end of the tighter deployment window (it ends on Tuesday) so this may have to wait until next week
+- Started looking through documentation and gathering info on decommissioning old site builder with Andy
+    - 1. Part of the process is to remove nagios alerts but I did not have the role for nagios -> rich made a ticket in service desk to expedite the process
+    - 2. Shutdown VM/k8 -> as old site builder is on k8 Andy says the process should be easier
+    - 3. Remove DNS records for all instances of VM
+        - Get access token
+        - Get DNS info with access token
+        - Send delete req with io_uuid key from dns info
+    - 4. Submit ticket of template: request to decommission a virtual machine